PSemnani/AiChemist-Copenhagen-Hackathon/README.md

 ## The task
 - Recover (reconstruct) the molecules each model was trained on.
-- For each model (task-1 and task-2) you should submit an ordered list of 1000 molecules that you think were in the training data.
-Order them by your confidence (For position 1 you are more confident that it was in the training data than for position 2 etc.)
+- For each model (task-1 and task-2) you should submit a set of 1000 molecules that you think were in the training data.